 You may receive faxes or calls with investment advice or “hot” stock tips, but state and federal law prohibit unsolicited faxes and telemarketing calls with recorded messages.
 Be aware that these illegal solicitations may be broadcasting false and misleading information.
 In addition, many securities sold over the telephone are for poorly capitalized companies for which there has been no previous public sale of stock.
 Such investments are generally much riskier than investing in established companies with long-standing operating histories.

-The Governor’s Office of Consumer Protection refers all matters involving securities fraud to Georgia’s Secretary of State.
+The Georgia Department of Law's Consumer Protection Unit refers all matters involving securities fraud to Georgia’s Secretary of State.
 You should also report a suspected interstate securities fraud operation, or fraudulent postings to an Internet message board to manipulate the stock market, to the U.S. Securities and Exchange Commission (SEC).
 On the federal level, the SEC handles complaints involving registered and non-registered financial services sales representatives around the country and can also instruct you on filing a complaint about an international dealer.

 You have many investment options, and sometimes the choices can be confusing.
 Before making a decision, it is important to understand how investing works.
 Education is the best way to protect yourself against unethical dealers and heavy losses.
 To help you make an informed decision and know you are dealing with a firm or adviser you can trust, many useful books and web sites are available.

 - What type of fees will I have to pay?
 Some providers charge a flat rate, while others charge a percentage fee of your purchase.